Therapy for Sleep Disorders

 Mindfulness meditation.
 Sit quietly and focus on your natural breathing and how your body feels in the moment.
 Allow thoughts and emotions to come and go without judgment, always returning to focus on your breathing and your body.

 Making therapy work for you

 Making improvements to your sleep often takes time and commitment.
-It’s essential that you find a therapist who’s right for you: someone who you can trust, someone you feel comfortable talking to, someone who will be a partner in your recovery.
-Once you’ve found the right therapist, the important thing is to stick with treatment and follow your therapist’s advice.
+It’s essential that you find a therapist who’s right for you: someone who you can trust, someone you feel comfortable talking to, someone who will serve as a partner in your recovery.
+Once you’ve found the right therapist, it’s important to stick with treatment and follow your therapist’s advice.
 If you’re feeling discouraged with the pace of recovery, remember that therapy for sleep disorders is very effective in the long run.
 You’ll reap the benefits if you see it through.

 You can also support your therapy by making positive lifestyle choices that benefit your ability to sleep.

 Add more physical activity to your day.
 Exercise relieves stress and anxiety and improves sleep, so make time for regular exercise.
 Aim for 30 minutes or more on most days—but not too close to bedtime.

 Be smart about what you eat and drink—and when.
 Avoid late meals within two hours of bedtime.
 Stop drinking caffeinated beverages at least eight hours before bed.
 Like caffeine, nicotine and sugary foods are stimulants, and while alcohol can make you sleepy, it interferes with the quality of your sleep and can make sleep disorder symptoms worse.

 Reduce stress and anxiety in your life.
 If the stress of work, family, or school is keeping you awake, you may need help with stress management.
 By handling stress in a productive way, and maintaining a calm, positive outlook, you’ll be able to sleep better at night.